Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [1.35.0] - 2025-04-09

+The new frontend is now just about on par feature-wise with the old frontend, though we do not aim for bug compatibility =)

+Feel free to switch over to the new frontend.

 ## [1.34.1] - 2025-03-26

 Bugfix release, docker files should be able to run argus again.